-- All nodes must be able to connect to each other via UDP ports 5404 and 5405 for corosync to work. - Date and time have to be synchronized. - SSH tunnel on TCP port 22 between nodes is used. - If you are interested in High Availability, you need to have at least three nodes for reliable quorum.
+- All nodes must be able to connect to each other via UDP ports 5405-5412 for corosync to work. - Date and time must be synchronized. - An SSH tunnel on TCP port 22 between nodes is required. - If you are interested in High Availability, you need to have at least three nodes for reliable quorum.
 All nodes should have the same version. - We recommend a dedicated NIC for the cluster traffic, especially if you use shared storage.